Actively Recruiting

 - Previous platelet-rich plasma injection in the affected joint

-- History of using Plavix medication
+- History of Plavix medication use

-- Uncontrolled cervical spine disorders
+- Uncontrolled cervical spine disorders affecting the participant

 AI-Screening